tplisson/k8s-CKA-study-notes/README.md

 * K8s Object (not simply referred to in a Pod Object)
 * More advanced form of Volume.
 * Allow to treat Storage as an abstract resource and consume it using Pods.
+* Its lifecycle is independent of a single Pod, so it enables safe Pod restarts and sharing data between Pods.

 PersistentVolume (PV) object
 https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes